kiwitcms/junit-plugin/README.md

       </profiles>
     </settings>

-Update the version string in `pom.xml` and do
+To push a new release/SNAPSHOT update the version string in `pom.xml` and do

-    mvn clean deploy
+    mvn clean deploy -P release